vidbina/vidbina.github.io/_posts/2014-10-20-turning-to-mutt.markdown

 where `s` is bound to the _save-message_ command in the default configuration of mutt.

+Mutt's save actualy writes a message to the destination and removes it from the source location.
+In that regards _save_ is [more like a typical _move_ command while Mutt's _copy_ command actually writes to the destination and keeps the original in its source location][mutt-actions-faq].

 Since we do not only wish to save the message upon which the cursor rests but all tagged messages I prepend the archive command with the _tag-prefix_ operator (which is bound to `;` in the default Mutt setup)